mighty-gerbils/gerbil-ethereum/README.md

 * `meta-create2.ss` includes pre-signed transactions so every EVM network can have the very same address for a universal CREATE2 wrapper, making Bitcoin-style MAST a reality across all EVM networks.

 * `json-rpc.ss` offers you a typechecked FFI to all the usual Ethereum JSON RPC APIs.
+One can add Infura API key to Infura end-node url through `ethereum-url<-config` function.
+Infura API key is stored in a JSON file, a key named `key` whose value is Infura API key.

 There are plenty of other support files, and we'll keep working on this library as we build software on top of it.